elbow-jason/SQLALchemy_demo/README.md

   1. interpret.
   1. move on.

-7. Run the app:
+7. run the app:
 ------------
   1. Run the app.
   1. go through the config prompts.
   1. Look at the tables of the active database.
   1. Look at the tables in python

-8. Change the tables of testdb (do a `git checkout` ?):
+8. change the tables:
 ------------
   1. `git checkout table-change`
   1. oh no!! the tables are different.
   1. we gotta change our tables.
   1. move on.

-9. Demo alembic's schema, create_migration, migrate, and rollback:
+9. demo alembic
 ------
+  * alembic has:
+    + schema
+    + create_migration
+    + migrate
+    + rollback

   1. look at schema
   1. look at create_migration
   1. look at files.